ml-opensource/Playbook/README.md

 # Tools We Use

 For employee management we use [BambooHR](https://nodesagency.bamboohr.com/home).
-Ask IT if ou don't have access and the Chief People Officer if anything in there is unclear.
+Ask IT if you don't have access and the Chief People Officer if anything in there is unclear.
 Use this to request time off, register sick day and manage your personal info and banking info for salary pay.

 Our main communication tool is [**Slack**](https://nodes.slack.com).
 We use this for daily communication.